hoffmakl/academic-kickstart/content/author/admin/_index.md

 +++

 I am a Research Biostatistician at Weill Cornell Medicine in New York City.
-I am passionate about the intersection of math, medicine, and meaningful research.
-I also enjoy writing, and I've put together some resources here with the audience of a student or early career statistician in mind.
+I am passionate about the intersection of math, medicine, and meaningful, reproducible research.